Sunse666/Pasuko/README.md

 ![pic2](./assets/images/pic2.png)

 - If you copy too many entries, you can choose to press the `F` key in normal mode to enter search mode.
-This mode adds a text box (edit); enter text to search, just like using other editors with prompts.
+This mode adds a text box (edit); `Enter` text to search, just like using other editors with prompts.
 After finding the content you need, press Enter, use `J` and `K` to select, `Tab` to input, and after input is complete, it will return to normal mode.
 If you want to cancel the search or the result is not what you want, press `Esc` to exit the search.

 ![pic3](./assets/images/pic3.png)